angular/angular/aio/content/guide/schematics-for-libraries.md

 When you add a schematic to the collection, you have to point to it in the collection's schema, and provide configuration files to define options that a user can pass to the command.

-1. Edit the `schematics/collection.json` file to point to the new schematic subfolder, and include a pointer to a schema file that will specify inputs for the new schematic.
+1. Edit the `schematics/collection.json` file to point to the new schematic subfolder, and include a pointer to a schema file that specifies inputs for the new schematic.

     <code-example header="projects/my-lib/schematics/collection.json (Schematics Collection)" path="schematics-for-libraries/projects/my-lib/schematics/collection.json">
     </code-example>